 - Clare KavanaghFamily Justice Coordinator

-Clare is the Family Justice Coordinator and supports the Family Justice Manager to deliver the Centre's Family Justice programme of work.
-She is responsible for maintaining information systems and documentation, and coordinating training and events.
+Clare is the Family Justice Coordinator and supports the Head of Family Justice Practice to deliver the Centre's Family Justice programme of work, including coordinating training and events.
 Clare also provides support to Family Drug and Alcohol Courts by responding to practice queries.
-She has previous experience working for various organisations particularly in the healthcare field.
+She has previous experience working for various organisations, mainly in the healthcare field.

 firstname.lastname@example.org | 07496 874 553 (text only)

 Jason strengthens partnerships across the criminal justice system, bringing together key stakeholders, including people with lived experience to develop quality diversionary practice.
 Using his knowledge and experience from a former career in Policing, Jason brings a unique blend of practical and evidence based experience gained from innovating policy design and its implementation throughout the UK.

 Carla works within the research team at the Centre, carrying out qualitative research with service users and practitioners, and is currently supporting the pre-court diversion and court fine projects.
 Part of this involves gathering insight around the barriers to access and engagement with diversion for children with Special Educational Needs and Disability , who are disproportionately being processed into the formal criminal justice system rather than diverted.